Guide dogs for children and young people

 We will aim to either assist or signpost in order to ensure the needs of the young person are met.

-A guide dog can offer substantial benefits to young people who are blind or partially sightedIf you would like more information please download Children and Young People's Services PDF
+A guide dog can offer substantial benefits to young people who are blind or partially sightedIf you would like more information please download Guide Dogs for Young People PDF